-Killer smog continues to hover over Donora, Pennsylvania, on this day in 1948.
+Killer smog continues to hover over Donora, Pennsylvania, on October 29, 1948.
 Over a five-day period, the smog killed about 20 people and made thousands more seriously ill.

 Donora was a town of 14,000 people on the Monongahela River in a valley surrounded by hills.
 The town was home to steel mills and a zinc smelting plant that had released excessive amounts of sulphuric acid, carbon monoxide and other pollutants into the atmosphere for years prior to the disaster.
 During the 1920s, the owner of the zinc plant, Zinc Works, paid off local residents for damages caused by the pollution.
 Still, there was little or no regulation of the air pollution caused by the industries of Donora.

 Beginning sometime on October 26, weather conditions in the valley brought a heavy fog into Donora.
 This fog appears to have trapped the airborne pollutants emitted from the zinc smelting plant and steel mills close to the ground, where they were inhaled by the local residents.
 Soon, a wave of calls came in to area hospitals and physicians.
 Dr. William Rongaus, the head of the local Board of Health, suggested that all residents with pre-existing respiratory problems leave town immediately.
 However, 11 people, all elderly and with heart problems or asthma, were already dead.